β‘ Lesson 18: Eevee Real-Time Rendering

 - Match resolution to scene size and detail needs

-Baking the irradiance volume:
+Baking the Volume probe:

-- After placing and sizing volume
+- After placing and sizing the probe

-- Eevee calculates and stores indirect light
+- EEVEE Next calculates and stores indirect light

 - Objects now receive bounce light!